Global Public Policy Network

 - Conferences and events that bring together scholars, students and practitioners

 SIPA participates in several dual degree and exchange programs with our international partner schools.
 Students are awarded both the relevant SIPA degree and a degree from our partner institution at the end of a unified two-year study program.
-Programs are open to both MIA and MPA students.
+All programs are open to both MIA and MPA students at SIPA.
 However, only students enrolled traditional two-year MPA/MIA programs are eligible to participate in the GPPN international dual degree programs.

 International Dual Degree Programs

-- London: the London School of Economics and Political Science (LSE) MPA
+- London: the London School of Economics and Political Science (LSE) - Master of Public Administration

-- Paris: SIPA MIA with the Paris School of International Affairs - Sciences Po
+- Paris: Paris School of International Affairs - Sciences Po - Master of International Affairs

-- Paris: SIPA MPA with the School of Public Affairs at Sciences Po
+- Paris: School of Public Affairs at Sciences Po - Master of Public Administration

-- Singapore: the Lee Kuan Yew School of Public Policy (LKYSPP) at the National University of Singapore MPP (Master of Public Policy)
+- Singapore: the Lee Kuan Yew School of Public Policy (LKYSPP) at the National University of Singapore - Master of Public Policy

 - São Paulo: Fundação Getulio Vargas Escola de Administração de Empresas de São Paulo (FGV-EAESP)

-- Tokyo: University of Tokyo Graduate School of Public Policy (GraSPP) - MPP
+- Tokyo: University of Tokyo Graduate School of Public Policy (GraSPP) - Master of Public Policy